-- 2 Sworn Officer quarantined - 1 Officer who had contact with COVID positive person off-duty, estimated return date of 05/27/20. - 1 Officer who had contact with COVID positive person off-duty, estimated return date of 05/31/20 - 2 Sworn Officers isolated - Officers isolated based on symptoms and doctor order for testing. - 2 Correctional Officer quarantined - 1 Correctional Officer who has family member with a positive test.
-Estimated return date - 05/25/20. - 1 Correctional Officers isolated
+- 4 Sworn Officer quarantined - 2 Officers who had contact with COVID positive officer, estimated return to work on 05/25/20 - 1 Officer who had contact with COVID positive person off-duty, estimated return date of 05/27/20 - 1 Officer who had contact with COVID positive person off-duty, estimated return date of 06/03/20 changed from 05/31/20 due to another family member testing positive and extending the necessary quarantine time - 1 Sworn Officers isolated - Officer isolated due to positive test - 1 Correctional Officer quarantined - 1 Correctional Officer who has family member with a positive test.
+Estimated return date - 05/25/20

-- Officer isolated based on symptoms and awaiting test results.
-Has not worked since becoming symptomatic.
+- 0 Correctional Officers isolated

 - 0 civilians quarantined.

 - 0 civilians isolated.